enkidevs/curriculum/csharp/csharp-core/logical-operators-csharp/not-csharp.md

 ## Content

-The `!` operator, also known as the logical `NOT` operator, is used to invert the value of a boolean expression.

-If the expression is true, `!` will make it false, and vice versa.
+The `!` operator returns the inverse of the operand's boolean value.
+If the operand is true, it returns false, and vice versa:

-Here's an example:
 ```cpp
 bool a = true;